 - Quality Tuning Options – Detailed tuning options allow for excellent flexibility to adjust to position and space.

 The Presonus Eris E5 is an excellent choice for the budget-conscious producer.
 Delivering a pleasing flat response for accurate mixing at a very reasonable price.
 Interference can be an issue so keep other electronics away.
-Accurate tuning controls that make a noticeable difference adds to the appeal.
-These are worth considering if you want more money to spend on other studio components.
+Accurate tuning controls that make a noticeable difference add to the appeal.
+Consider these if you want more money to spend on other studio components.

 Read our full Presonus Eris E5 review for more detailed information.